mrchowmein/MTA-Weekly-Ridership-Predictor/README.md

+__In Scratch, the data is located in:__
 Fare data is located: /scratch/jwc516/Fare
 Turnstile data is located: /scratch/jwc516/turnstile
 Weather data is located: /scratch/rag551/weather
 dateweek.csv is located: /scratch/jwc516/dateweek.csv

-In HDFS data is located in the following locations:
+__In HDFS data is located in the following locations:__
 hdfs:///user/jwc516/Fare
 hdfs:///user/jwc516/turnstile/
 hdfs:///user/rag551/weather/
 hdfs:///user/jwc516/dateweek.csv

-# __To run the program:__
+# To run the program:
 1) To run the program linux command line (not Spark-Shell):
 Upload the following scala files into prince/linux: etlturnstile.scala, etlweather.scala, compute.scala and run.sh.
 Please run the run.sh from commandline.
 The script will read in data from rag551 and jwc516's HDFS directories.

  OR
-To run manually, run the scala scripts in the following order: etlturnstile.scala etlweather.scala compute.scala
+ To run manually, run the scala scripts in the following order:
+ etlturnstile.scala
+ etlweather.scala
+ compute.scala

-2) Final dataset will be saved in: hdfs:///user/jwc516/finaldataset/
+2) Final dataset will be saved in: hdfs:///user/nyuID/finaldataset/

+__Optional:__ intermediary directories will also be created if you are interested in other forms of data besides the final dataset.
+These directories are: etlturnstile, etlweather, dailyweatheravgforweek, weeklyfares, dailyandcumu, turnstileDailyRatio.

-3) Rename this finaldataset to a .csv file.
+3) Download and Rename this finaldataset to a .csv file.
 Then use this csv file for the KNIME workflow by following these steps:
+-You may need to add column headers to the csv file. the headers are from left to right: year,	week,	total fares,	wind,	prec,	snow,	temp
 -double click on the File Reader in the workflow and add the finaldataset.csv file.
 -press play or "execute all nodes"
--csv out put will be created with the predicted values -right click on the numeric scorer to view the model's performance
+-gbtpredicted.csv out put will be created with the predicted values.
+-right click on the numeric scorer to view the model's performance

-__Optional:__ intermediary directories will also be created if you are interested in other forms of data besides the final dataset.
-These directories are: etlturnstile, etlweather, dailyweatheravgforweek, weeklyfares, processedDataSet, dailyandcumu, turnstileDailyRatio.
+4. Tableau will used the following data files to create the visuals: gbtpredicted.csv, dailyandcumu, turnstileDailyRatio and finaldataset.csv.